 Aliens: A Comic Book Adventure

 Despite being able to put bold checkmarks next to enjoying videogames and movies in the “geekyness” column of my personality, I never got into comic books.
 Not sure why, but I do know that for a long time I fell prey to the old stereotype that comics, even today, consisted entirely of hackneyed plots and spandex written for young boys in the 1950s.
-I’ve since read a few that are properly grown up for my tastes (like Watchmen or The Killing Joke – but are those more “graphic novels?”) but I still can’t bring myself to read a proper series or catch up on old superhero classics.
+It also surely doesn’t help that the few comics I have read were almost always licensed comics.
+I’m all for exploring new angles or expanding a rich universe beyond the two or so hours seen in the cinema, but most comics (the Terminator comics especially) gleefully contradict the source material to do so.

-Under your command are a prickly female medic with apparent men issues, a combo pilot/engineer who’s called upon to fix or construct things, and an aloof science officer who fills the “he’s going to betray us for a shot at studying the Aliens, isn’t he?” role adeptly.
+Under your command are a prickly female medic with upfront men issues, a combo pilot/engineer who’s called upon to fix or construct things, and an aloof science officer who fills the “he’s going to betray us for a shot at studying the Aliens, isn’t he?” role adeptly.
 You can speak with them while you’re on your ship, though this is primarily prologue as their comments and topics don’t expand as the game goes on.
 Once you’re out in the base, they act as characters in a typical RPG party system, and you have the ability to trade among them or select them to perform specialized tasks.

 Exploration and eventual escape is pretty much the goal here, and it follows adventure conventions without much deviation.
 Controls are broken or doors are locked.
 You search for items or keys to use on them.
 Dialogue interactions will be limited, and puzzles pretty basic.
-Most get no harder than requiring you to spot small objects just out of clear view, though you will have to synthesize some chemicals (and figure out their formulas) and crack challenges based on Othello/Reversi.
+Most get no harder than requiring you to spot small objects just out of clear view, though you will have to synthesize some chemicals (and figure out their formulas) and crack computer challenges based on Othello/Reversi.

 Sound deserves some praise, with quality MIDI tunes coming out of the SoundBlaster.
 Instruments sound as they should, the design goes in a different direction than the movies did, but still sounds appropriate.
 There’s an astounding number of songs too, across at least three in-game soundtracks (8-10 tracks each) you can collect and play at in-game CD players.
 The only issue is that these music CDs take up character inventory.
 I haven’t been able to figure out how to drop them (if you even can), and they became three slots I would have liked to had back toward the end of the game.
 One sour note: as you might expect, dialogue is fully voiced.
 And as you might expect, the acting is not even worth discussing.